aws-samples/aws-glue-tagger-sar/README.md

 ## **Usage**

+Deploy to your AWS account with one click via the [Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/us-east-1/621462903008/aws-glue-tagger)

-Add AWS Glue Tagger SAR application to your CloudFormation stack or CDK application.
+Alternatively, you can add the AWS Glue Tagger SAR application to your CloudFormation stack or CDK application.
 E.g.:

 ```yaml
 # Add SAR application to your stack.